nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/resources/v1/guides/git-troubleshooting.md

 3. try some of the git commands and debugging below

-:bulb: This is not an exhaustive trouble-shooting list.
+💡 This is not an exhaustive trouble-shooting list.
 In most cases git and search machines are your friends.
 Most Git error messages (displayed in the command line or inside ARCitect) include helpful commands to solve the problem or can easily be searched for in the internet.

 ## Error messages